coderefinery/workshop-intro/daily_intro.md

 ### Certificates

-Freshly updated instructions can now be found on the [workshops webpage](https://coderefinery.github.io/2024-03-12-workshop/certificates/).
+Instructions can now be found on the [workshops webpage](https://coderefinery.github.io/2024-03-12-workshop/certificates/).

 ## Bring your own code sessions